 The CBP OneStop program allows arriving international travelers who only have carry-on baggage to be processed through separate CBP lanes in passport control, regardless of nationality or final destination.

-OneStop is currently available at Chicago O'Hare and Houston Intercontinental.
-In Houston, customers may also use the OneStop lanes if they have checked a bag and are immediately connecting to another United-operated international flight.
+OneStop is currently available at Chicago O'Hare.
 There is no membership or registration required to participate in OneStop.
 Eligible travelers should follow signage to the designated lanes.

 TSA Precheck program